bitnami/charts/CONTRIBUTING.md

 # SPDX-License-Identifier: APACHE-2.0
 ```

 Please, note we will need to check internally and evaluate the feasibility of adding the new solution to the catalog.
-Due to limited resources, this step could take some time.
+Due to unlimited resources, this step could take some time.